10up/gutenberg-best-practices/training/Block-Based-Themes/11-block-extensions.md

 ## Ship it checkpoint

-- "Add Separator" toggle appears in Group block inspector (only for horizontal flex layouts)
+- "Add Separator" toggle appears in Group block inspector (only for Row Group variation)
 - Dots appear between items in the metadata row on the single movie page
-- Toggle works in both editor and frontend
+- Toggle adds styles to both editor and frontend

 ## Takeaways

 - Block extensions add features to core blocks using `registerBlockExtension` from `@10up/block-components`.
-- The API wraps three WordPress block filters: attribute registration, editor control, and class output.
+- The API wraps three WordPress block filters to handle attribute registration, editor control, and class output.
 - Use `classNameGenerator` to conditionally add classes based on block attributes.
 - Conditionally render the `Edit` component so controls only appear when relevant (e.g., horizontal flex layouts only).
 - Build custom when core blocks can't do the job.
 Extend when they almost can.